 The SSIE Department's Bachelor of Science in Industrial and Systems Engineering (BS ISE) is designed to combine engineering skills, systems thinking and business/information processing.
 The emphasis is on the application of engineering fundamentals with a balanced treatment of theory, design and experience.

-The Bachelor of Science program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Criteria and the Industrial Engineering and Similarly Named Engineering Programs Program Criteria and the Systems and Similarly Named Engineering Programs Program Criteria.
+The Bachelor of Science program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the commission’s General Criteria and Program Criteria for Industrial Engineering and Similarly Named Engineering Programs and Program Criteria for Systems and Similarly Named Engineering Programs.

 Objectives and Outcomes